GitJvG/MA_Recommendations/README.md

 ## Supporting Scripts

 - **Refresh**:
   Updates all final datasets incrementally by checking the last scraped date (stored in `metadata.csv`) and fetching new bands from the recently added page on Metal-Archives.

+  **NOTES**:
-  -NOTE: Something doesn't work properly which causes duplicates.
-For the time being I've added a duplicates removing function at the end, this is only a temporary fix.
+  - Something doesn't work properly, which causes duplicates.
+For the time being, I've added a duplicates removal function at the end.
+This is only a temporary fix.
-  -NOTE: This script only checks the first recently added page on Metal-Archives.
-For this reason datasets should be kept up to date as incremental updates won't see changes made longer than 3~5 days ago.
-I'll work on this eventually.
+  - This script only checks the first recently added page on Metal-Archives.
+For this reason, datasets should be kept up to date, as incremental updates won't capture changes made more than 3-5 days ago.
+I'll work on improving this eventually.

 - **HTML_Scraper & utils**:
   A collection of basic utility functions and functions for fetching and parsing HTML content.